Starlight Square welcomes its first audience, giving hint of theater, dance, comedy to come

 “What our community partners do inside of this space over the next 12 weeks will be absolutely magnificent,” said Michael Monestime, executive director of the Central Square Business Improvement District, who organized the space as a response to the coronavirus lockdown keeping audiences from gathering for indoor shows.
 “Within these walls, there will be great performances, the best that our cultural district has to offer.
 Within these walls, there will be healing, joy and safe shared experiences that will help folks deal with all of the uneasiness that’s been going on since March.”

 Starlight Square will be open seven days a week, adding a farmers market each Monday.
-A full schedule and ticketing system is due to go live Saturday at starlightsquare.org – to avoid overfilling the theater, all tickets have to secured ahead of time.
+A full schedule and ticketing system is due to go live Saturday at starlightsquare.org – to avoid overfilling the theater, all tickets have to be secured ahead of time.
 A system for physical tickets is being arranged for people who aren’t able to get online easily, Monestime said Friday.

 Cambridge residents can get into all events free, subsidized by the city, vice mayor Alanna Mallon had previously announced.